mattkjames7/JupiterMag/README.md

 # JupiterMag

-Jupiter magnetic field models with plenty of bugs.
+Python wrapper for a collection of Jovian magnetic field models.

 ## Installation